 The volatile mixture is used to establish qualitatively the ability of the method to separate a variety of volatile compounds which may be reasonably expected to appear occasionally in a blood sample from a living human.
 Quantitative accuracy of the preparation is not required; however, the presence of a peak in the expected retention time window for each compound expected to be in the solution must be detected in the chromatogram of a newly prepared solution of the volatile mixture.
 If the volatile mixture does not meet this criterion, it will be discarded and re-prepared.
-The newly prepared solution may be verified for retention time against an externally prepared solution or the existing validated volatile mixture solution to check for the presence of all compounds.
+The newly prepared solution or the existing validated volatile mixture solution to check for the presence of all compounds.